Metal Dog Bed: When to Add a Mat for Real Comfort

 How long should you test the setup before deciding?

-A three day home trial usually gives a more reliable answer than a single short nap.
+A 3 day home trial usually gives a more reliable answer than a single short nap.

 What if the dog likes the frame but chews every soft topper?